CogComp/lbjava/lbjava/doc/REGRESSION.md

 ##7.2 Classifier Declarations

-Declaring the classifier need to use [Section 4 LBJava Language](LBJLANGUAGE.md).
+For declaring the classifier, we need to use [Section 4 LBJava Language](LBJLANGUAGE.md).

 ####7.2.1 Feature